JohnOberhauser/VMR-Link/README.md

 ### Link Example

-If your repositories function does require parameters, then you should use `Link`
+If your repository's function does require parameters, then you should use `Link`

 ```kotlin
 class ComplexLink(private val testRepo: TestRepository) : Link<String, ParamsExample>() {